 - grants from the Commonwealth Government

 Priority will be given to projects that are considered investment ready, have a well demonstrated need for government assistance and which deliver a place-based economic impact.

 Activities that will generally not be funded

 The following activities will generally not be considered for funding:

 - requests for retrospective funding where projects have been completed or have commenced prior to receiving funding approval

-- projects undertaken by the private sector as a result of a government contract
+- projects undertaken by the private sector as a result of a Victorian Government contract

-- projects requiring full funding where funding is normally provided from state, commonwealth or local government sources
+- projects normally funded through commonwealth, state or local government sources

-- projects requiring ongoing funding from the Victorian Government once completed
+- projects requiring operational funding from the Victorian Government once completed

 Applications will be considered from: